Ellen Ripley in Aliens and Sarah Connor in Terminator 2

 Ellen Ripley (Sigourney Weaver) and Sarah Connor (Linda Hamilton) were two capable characters who showed their capibilities and limitations in the first sequel.
 This article has spoilers to the original movies and to the first sequels.
 Ellen Ripley first appeared in Alien (1979) and Sarah Connor first appeared in The Terminator (1984).
 These characters dispatched their nemesis in the original movies but they earned the title of action hero in their first sequel.

-Terminator (Arnold Schwarzenegger).
-When the Terminator was under a press she was within reach of the activation button.
-She pressed the button and the press crushed the Terminator.
+In Terminator a cyborg, a Terminator (Arnold Schwarzenegger), was programed to kill Sarah Connor, a restaurant server.
+When the Terminator was under a press Sarah Connor was within reach of the activation button.
+Sarah Connor activated the press and the press crushed the Terminator.
 The movie ended with an armed and pregnant Sarah Connor in Mexico.
 She seemed to be handling her plight and the fate of the human race very well.

 Terminator 2 has Sarah Connor in a mental institution for the criminally insane.
 She got there by attempting to blow up a building belonging to the company that will inadvertently cause the impending nuclear holocaust.
 She had made many escape attempts.
 When her psychiatrist, Dr. Silberman (Earl Boen), shows her to other psychiatrists Sarah sardonically asks him about his knee.
 Dr. Silberman explains she stabbed him with his pen.
 During an interview she does a poor job of pretending to know time travel and killer robots were delusions.
-When Dr. Silberman denied her request to go into minimum security and see her son Sarah attempted to assault him and had she had to be sedated.
+When Dr. Silberman denied her request to go into minimum security and see her son Sarah attempted to assault him and the staff had to sedate her.

-When she learned another Terminator existed she attempted to escape.
-During her escape attempt she proclaimed her willingness to commit cold blooded murder.
+When Sarah Connor leaned there was another Terminator she attempted to escape.
+During Sarah Connor's escape attempt she proclaimed her willingness to commit cold blooded murder.
 Her logic was everyone is dead anyway.
 She is running from the institution’s security when the Terminator appears.
 She reverses her direction and runs from the Terminator and into the arms of the security people.
 The Terminator disables the security guards and Sarah’s son, John (Edward Furlong), tells her the Terminator is on her side.
 The new nemesis, a T-1000 (Robert Patrick), moves through a set of bars.
 Sarah springs into action.
 She and the Terminator fire on the pursuing T-1000.
-Sarah commandeers a car and they escape the T-1000.
+Sarah commandeers a car and they escape the institution and the T-1000.

 The movie Aliens begins with a salvage crew entering an escape pod and finding Ellen Ripley.
 In a space infirmary Carter Burke (Paul Reiser), who works for the “Company”, tells Ripley she has been in hyper-sleep for 57 years.
 Then there is an inquiry where the board disbelieves Ripley’s account.
 In the Alien universe an alien creature was a realistic possibility.
 The planet where her crew found the alien eggs, LV-426, has been colonized and the board told her they have found no eggs or evidence of the alien creature she reported.
 Ripley was in her words, “thrown to the wolves”.
 She lost her flight rating and was working as a cargo loader.
 She was having recurring nightmares about the alien.
 Carter came to her apartment with Lieutenant Gorman (William Hope) and told her they lost contact with the colony.
 He asked her to come with him and a squad of Colonial Marines as a consultant.
 Ripley refuses but later, after clarifying the only purpose was to destroy the creatures, agreed to go on the mission.
 On the space ship the squad is unimpressed with Ripley and confident in their ability to deal with whatever awaits them.
 There she learns, by accident, Bishop (Lance Henriksen) is an android.
 In the movie Alien while Ripley and the rest of the crew were in a life and death struggle with the Alien one crew member was an android that was helping the Alien.
 Burke claimed he forgot to tell her since now an android is standard on such missions.
 Bishop claimed “…It is impossible for me to harm or by omission of action, allow to be harmed, a human being.”
 This didn’t impress Ripley.